-North Las Vegas is a city located in Nevada.
-With a 2020 population of 253,923, it is the 4th largest city in Nevada (after Las Vegas, Henderson, and Reno) and the 89th largest city in the United States.
-North Las Vegas is currently growing at a rate of 1.60% annually and its population has increased by 17.04% since the most recent census, which recorded a population of 216,961 in 2010.
-Spanning over 98 miles, North Las Vegas has a population density of 2,591 people per square mile.
+North Las Vegas is a city located in Clark County Nevada.
+North Las Vegas has a 2023 population of 295,097.
+North Las Vegas is currently growing at a rate of 3.75% annually and its population has increased by 11.69% since the most recent census, which recorded a population of 264,216 in 2020.

 North Las Vegas is a city in Clark County, Nevada located in the Las Vegas Valley.
 North Las Vegas is located in the Las Vegas metropolitan statistical area (MSA).
 It was incorporated on May 16, 1946.